SaraAlert/SaraAlert/README.md

 * `docker-compose.yml`: This docker compose file sets up the numerous containers, networks, and volumes required for the split architecture.
 * `docker-compose.prod.yml`: The only difference between this file and the normal one is the overwriting of the `DevelopmentTest` image tag with the `latest` tag.

+NOTE: The provided docker compose configurations are meant to be examples of production style deployments ONLY.
+Do not use them verbatim in real production scenarios.

 ##### Amazon S3 Usage

 Amazon S3 is the currently used method for object storage within Sara Alert.
 Because object storage is integrated into Sara Alert using ActiveStorage, the object storage provider can be swapped out by updating `config/storage.yml` and following [the rails documentation](https://edgeguides.rubyonrails.org/active_storage_overview.html#s3-service-amazon-s3-and-s3-compatible-apis).